-The Regulatory Impact Assessment in Moment of Pandemic: a practical exercise in the COVID-19 context
+Regulatory Impact Assessment in pandemic times: a practical exercise in the COVID-19 context

 This study aimed to demonstrate the potential use of the problem analysis and definition, one of the Regulatory Impact Analysis (RIA) phases, as an alternative in directing critical, rational and logical thinking for the formulation of regulatory policies and actions to face COVID-19.
 The theoretical basis involved an overview of regulation, RIA and problem analysis and definition.
 A descriptive study with qualitative approach was used to report the results of the virtual workshop, with didactic-pedagogical characteristics, on the main problem analysis and definition in the COVID-19 context.
 Seven employees and one trainee, who works in the regulatory quality improvement unit at Anvisa, participated in the virtual workshop.
 The main problem was defined as “Dissemination of the little-known SARS-COV-2 coronavirus, untreated and with a high rate of contagion”.
 Ten consequences related to the problem were identified, with worsening mental health problems being one of them.
 As an illustration, the study highlighted five of the 20 causes listed by the participants.
 The low population adherence to the prevention and control measures was considered one of the problem causes.
 The risk group population, such as the elderly and people with comorbidities, was one of the 30 agents affected by the problem identified in the workshop.
 This study is a contribution to coping with COVID-19, as well as to other future public health emergencies.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 - A RSP adota a licença Creative Commons (CC) do tipo Atribuição – Uso Não-Comercial (BY-NC).